NHOrus/srwq-compilation/episode-09.md

 The Schutzwald that Echidna cored with her saviour shot can be fixed using a Gespenst cockpit block.

 Finally, the Hippo had a few other units in its hangar that its defenders decided not to use: A Guarlion Custom, and a Soldifar Assault Dragoon, an ELF-made unit that the Shadow Mirror used to create their Ashsaber series.
-View SameGoogleiqdbSauceNAO Astranagant7.jpg, 5KiB, 753x400
-Anonymous Thu 04 Feb 2010 07:58:40 No.4476200 Report
-Quoted By: >>4476211 >>4476222
-*Shuuup*
-View SameGoogleiqdbSauceNAO Reactionimwhat.jpg, 108KiB, 646x1305
-Anonymous Thu 04 Feb 2010 08:00:40 No.4476211 Report
->>4476200
->>4476194
->>4476192
->>4476188
->>4476185
->>4476178
->>4476172
-SEED D Cagalli !!U5xc0wG3iH0 Thu 04 Feb 2010 08:02:40 No.4476219 Report
-Take one of those stealth fighters.

-It could be good for recon.
-View SameGoogleiqdbSauceNAO 398485.png, 165KiB, 448x626
-Anonymous Thu 04 Feb 2010 08:03:40 No.4476220 Report
-Quoted By: >>4476224 >>4476233 >>4476251
->>4476199
-What are the differences between an MP Wildraubtier and the Wildraubtier we know from OGverse?

-Either way, definitely voting for the Ashcleef.
-And this may be tantamount to heresy, but unless we can seriously customize those Gespensts we might be better off taking the Guarlion for Kai.
-Assuming we can trust him.
-Samefag the Avenger Thu 04 Feb 2010 08:03:40 No.4476222 Report
->>4476200
->>4476194
->>4476192
->>4476188
->>4476185
->>4476178
->>4476172
-Okaaaaaay.

-Anyway., we should keep the Guarlion custom, a gespent and Echidna's Randgrith.

-The Guarlion for Arado and the Gespent for Kai or Irm.
-Whatever works.
-Anonymous Thu 04 Feb 2010 08:03:40 No.4476224 Report
->>4476220
-Oh wait, Soldifar, misread.
-Still, take it.
-Sanger Zombolt!
-Thu 04 Feb 2010 08:05:40 No.4476233 Report
->>4476220
-Let's take the Rathgrith, the Guarlion Custom and the Ashcleef.

-Those are the best mechs we can come up with now.
-The rest need rapairs and in the end they will just end up being average.
-Sciencegar Sciencebolt Thu 04 Feb 2010 08:08:40 No.4476251 Report
-Quoted By: >>4476281
->>4476220

 The MP Wildraubtier won't suddenly crumple like a paper cup in a vise if you try to transform at high speed, for one.
 The performance and firepower are the same as the OG version, they just made more, and developed the tech to make them more reliable.

 Same with the multiple Schutzwalds running around: I'm going on the theory that since the SMverse EFA really developed the Gespenst, then other PT models would also see a bigger production run, since the do-everything Huckebiens never saw play.

 And its the Soldifar, not the Ashcleef.
-Shas'El Thu 04 Feb 2010 08:10:40 No.4476263 Report
->>4476199
-Let's keep the Dragoon, the Rathgrith and the Guarlion Custom.

-The rest are broken grunts.
-Jerid Messa !!AbDOcayw4O/ Thu 04 Feb 2010 08:12:40 No.4476273 Report
-The Rathgrith, Guarlion Custom, and Solidifar.
-It's about time for Latooni to start piloting again instead of doing logistics support.
-View SameGoogleiqdbSauceNAO Soldifar.jpg, 179KiB, 850x1156
-Shas'El Thu 04 Feb 2010 08:12:40 No.4476274 Report
-Quoted By: >>4476291
-Look at this badass son of a bitch.
-And if we are lucky, we may get to upgrade it into the Ashcleef.
-Definetly keep this bastard.
-Anonymous Thu 04 Feb 2010 08:14:40 No.4476281 Report
->>4476251
-Hm, Wildraubtier is sounding pretty nice.
-Not sure if I prefer it or the Guarlion now.
-They both fill about the same niche, the Guarlion just is slightly more melee with the Sonic Breaker and the Wildraubtier is more ranged.
-Sciencegar Sciencebolt Thu 04 Feb 2010 08:16:40 No.4476291 Report
->>4476274

-Woah, that's a really epic picture.
-Thanks bro.
-Sciencegar Sciencebolt Thu 04 Feb 2010 08:19:40 No.4476298 Report
-Quoted By: >>4476321 >>4476323
-I'll just point out, you do have the option of dumping the two Gespensts you're currently carrying to fit in better units.
-Ibis may object if you toss Sleighs Gespenst out, but you may be able to placate her if you give her a heavy artillery mech.
-Anonymous Thu 04 Feb 2010 08:22:40 No.4476321 Report
-Quoted By: >>4476338
->>4476298
-Let's dump the bluespent and replace it with the Wildraubtier then.

-The schutzwald sounds kind of tasty right now with our lack of artillery units though.
-Jerid Messa !!AbDOcayw4O/ Thu 04 Feb 2010 08:23:40 No.4476323 Report
-Quoted By: >>4476374 >>4476388
->>4476298

-Can we kit-bash her Gespenst with another so she has her own MK II Kai?
-And if anything should be dumped I say its the Assault Lander.
-The thing takes up half the hangar and we generally only used it for emergencies. s Thu 04 Feb 2010 08:26:40 No.4476338 Report
-Quoted By: >>4476374
->>4476321
-I know.
-Let's dump the redspent, take the Schitzwald and paint it red.
-Tell Ibis that Sleigh won't mind changing his mech into a Schutzwald, and as long as it is red, she won't get mad.

-Ibis is crazy so she should eat it up.
-Gamlin !Xb1uRYUg66 Thu 04 Feb 2010 08:28:40 No.4476349 Report
-Dump the Bluespenst, keep redspenst. grab some extra arms and maybe legs just in case.
-If any useable rauptier parts grab em.

-Get the extra rauptier for sure.
-Sanger Zombolt!
-Thu 04 Feb 2010 08:32:40 No.4476374 Report
->>4476338
-Forgot my name.
->>4476323
-Now that you mention it, yeah.
-The Lander is just not worth the 3 spaces it takes.
-With it out of the way, we could add the Schutzwald, the Wildraubtier and another Gespent without dumping our more active mechs and possibly enraging Ibis.

-We will have to deal with Irm and his father though.
-I don't think they may want to part ways with it so easily.
-Anonymous Thu 04 Feb 2010 08:33:40 No.4476383 Report
-If we're dumping Bluespenst we need to grab the tonfas off it first.
-Can we toss those on the Wildraubtier or Guarlion?
-Anonymous Thu 04 Feb 2010 08:34:40 No.4476388 Report
-Quoted By: >>4476400 >>4476447
->>4476323
-We can't just dump the tank which has greatly helped us with it's support fire like it was trash.
-That said, it does take up a lot of space.
-Can't we place it inside the Hippo?
-Jerid Messa !!AbDOcayw4O/ Thu 04 Feb 2010 08:36:40 No.4476400 Report
-Quoted By: >>4476405 >>4476408
->>4476388

-I don't think it works anymore.
-And while it got us super far, it just isn't versatile enough with the other forms.
-It's just a massive tank that gets owned when some smaller and more agile wants to pick on it.
-View SameGoogleiqdbSauceNAO 1262335444093.jpg, 265KiB, 600x641
-Anonymous Thu 04 Feb 2010 08:38:40 No.4476405 Report
-Quoted By: >>4476423
->>4476400
-On the other hand, the one thing that seriously owned it was the R-1.
-Which is...the R-1.
-We're all kinda fucked going up against the SRX team.
-Sanger Zombolt!
-Thu 04 Feb 2010 08:39:40 No.4476408 Report
-Quoted By: >>4476418 >>4476440
->>4476400
-Not to mention we already got a replacement for it: the Hippo.

-It is bigger, better armored, has more space for ammo and uses the same weapons.

-The Lander is obsolete.
-Gamlin !Xb1uRYUg66 Thu 04 Feb 2010 08:39:40 No.4476414 Report
-Quoted By: >>4476490
-what kind of engine in the assault lander again?
-Sanger Zombolt!
-Thu 04 Feb 2010 08:40:40 No.4476418 Report
->>4476408
-Or at least, it uses the same shells.
-Doesn't matter.
-We already got our backs covered with the Hippo.
-Jerid Messa !!AbDOcayw4O/ Thu 04 Feb 2010 08:40:40 No.4476423 Report
->>4476405

-At least the Schutzwald can use a beam saber and defend itself in a pinch?
-Not that'll do any better against the R-1 but when shit hits the fan, I think the Assault Lander will become a death trap.
-Anonymous Thu 04 Feb 2010 08:44:40 No.4476440 Report
->>4476408
-Irm seems to be in a commanding position who stays far away from the battlefield and he likes well armored vehicles.
-The Hippo fits him well, now that I think about it.
-Sciencegar Sciencebolt Thu 04 Feb 2010 08:45:40 No.4476447 Report
->>4476388

 Dammit, in all the excitment, I kinda forgot to mention what shape the Hippo was in.

 It's not UNsalvagable, but it took hits to the Tesla hovercraft system and its main guns on the top of it.
 It would need several hours of maintenance to get it operational again, but Echidna told them it wasn't worth it, to just get everything ready to transfer to the Trilobite.

 As to the Assault Lander: The main reason she hasn't been doing so well is that she hasn't been in battles where her main strengths lie.
 Its an Assault unit, as the name says, meant to bombard, missile spam, and drill its way through enemy forces.
 So far, its been in two fights: One against hyper-dodgy real robots, and another a rescue mission to support faster units trying to get to trapped allies.
 Latooni got 3 or 4 offscreen kills in that fight, but she was only using the main cannons.
 Irm would probably have charged straight into the town and drilled his way through all the building to take the enemy pointblank.
 If Irm wasn't the only member of the team with a fully working conscience, anyway.
-View SameGoogleiqdbSauceNAO AssaultLanderShitty.png, 39KiB, 709x557
-Sciencegar Sciencebolt Thu 04 Feb 2010 08:53:40 No.4476490 Report
-Quoted By: >>4476511 >>4476519 >>4476523 >>4477997
->>4476414

 The Assault Lander is a test-type, limited run unit based on the Grungusts Gustlander mode.
 It was an attempt to get some mileage out of the Grungust line after the EFA turned down the Grungust Mk2.
 It uses a light-wieght version of the original Cracker Engine, and mounts heavy cannons, an expanded missile magazine with 4 launchers, and a Titanic Drill with Spiral Attack functionality.